Best Dual Motor eBikes in Canada (2026): 12 AWD Picks, 36–93 kg, $1,999–$5,599

 - Ask them why.
 If the answer is “winter traction,” “steep hills,” or “I weigh 120 kg” — dual motor is the right answer.
 If the answer is “more power sounds better” — we would steer them to a single-motor bike and save them $500–$2,000.

-- Start with the FAT-AWD 3.0 at $2,390 for winter commuters.
+- Start with the FAT-AWD 3.0 at $2,799 for winter commuters.
 The torque sensor is not a luxury — it is the difference between smooth acceleration on ice and wheel spin.
+It is also the lightest bike in this guide.
 Budget for the second battery.

 Dual motor is not an upgrade.
 It is a tool.
 The right AWD bike solves problems that no single motor can — winter traction, steep hill torque, heavy-load stability.
 The wrong one adds 30 kg and $1,000 to a bike you did not need.
 Use the comparison table.
 Match your riding to a pick.
 Call us at 1-866-938-7580 if you are between two bikes — we would rather lose a sale than sell you the wrong one.